ahmedhamodaa/Hacker-News-Trends-Tracker/README.md

 # Hacker News Trends Tracker

-A data pipeline that fetches stories from the Hacker News API and stores them in a PostgreSQL database for analysis.
+Data pipeline that fetches Hacker News stories and stores them in PostgreSQL for trend analysis.

 ## What it does